Skip to content

 Name Type Required Default Description

-ConnectedSystemId int Yes The ID of the connected system
+ConnectedSystemId int Yes The ID of the Connected System

 Id int Yes The ID of the matching rule to modify